JaneliaSciComp/G4_Display_Tools/docs/run_protocol_tutorial.md

 - `Panel_com('set_pattern_id',1)`

 This command tells the screens which pattern you want to use.
 Notice that you do not pass it a filepath, but a number.
 This is why your experiment folder must be set up the way it is.
 The software knows automatically to look in the 'Patterns' folder inside your experiment folder.
 It then find the pattern with an ID of (in this case) 1.
-You set the pattern's ID in the [Motion Maker](../Motion_Maker_G4/About Motion Maker.md) when you designed the pattern.
+You set the pattern's ID in the [Pattern Generator](../G4_Pattern_Generator/About Pattern Generator.md) when you designed the pattern.

 It is good practice to name your patterns with their ID number in the name so that they will be ordered correctly in the folder and you don't have to remember the ID for every pattern.
 For example, when we make a set of patterns for an experiment, they each have a unique ID of 1 through the number of patterns we are making.
 Their filenames, then, are 'Pattern_0001', 'Pattern_0002', etc with the number in the filename matching the ID number.
 This way, it is easy to remember which ID number you should be sending to the screen in order to get the pattern that you want.